vic/params/README.md

 Some Rails developers might be right now wondering where their _strong parameters_ can be defined.
 On Elixir land, there's no need for such a thing, as we will see, just using an `Ecto.Schema` with `Ecto.Changeset` can be much more flexible.
-Using schemas allows not only specifing which fields we want, but changesets let use type cast, perform validations on values, etc.
+Using schemas allows not only specifying which fields we want, but changesets let use type cast, perform validations on values, etc.

 So, for example, suppose your Phoenix based API performs a search for kittens looking for a